pvm30/arquillian-jbossas-4.2/README.md

 3) mvn test

-This will execute two test: a very dull and simple StatelessHelloWorldTest and a PersistenceServiceTest using an injected JPA @PersistenceContext
+This will execute two tests: a very dull and simple JBoss4ArquillianTest and a PersistenceServiceTest using an injected JPA @PersistenceContext

 Regards